 On June 10, 2022, the Federal Court of Canada issued its decision in the case finding in favor of Videotron and its legacy illico platform.
 Specifically, the Court found invalid each of the asserted claims related to the four remaining patents involved in the case.
 In Canada, the prevailing party in patent litigation is entitled to reimbursement of certain of its costs and expenses.
 Accordingly, the Company accrued and paid \$2.5 million for expense reimbursement during the year ended December 31, 2022.
 On September 12, 2022, Adeia Media filed a notice of appeal with the Federal Court of Appeal of Canada appealing the decision of the Federal Court of Canada.
 On January 30, 2023, Adeia Media filed its opening memorandum of fact and law.
-Videotron's memorandum of fact and law was filed on April 17, 2023.
+Videotron filed its memorandum of fact and law on April 17, 2023.

 On January 19, 2018, Adeia Media filed a patent infringement complaint against Bell Canada (and four of its affiliates) (collectively, "Bell") in Toronto, Canada, alleging infringement of six patents ("Bell 1").
 On February 2, 2018, Adeia Media filed a patent infringement complaint against Telus Corporation (and two of its affiliates) (collectively, "Telus") in Toronto, Canada, alleging infringement of the same six patents ("Telus 1").
 Bell 1and Telus 1 were heard together for purposes of pre-trial and trial proceedings.
 On October 7, 2022, the Federal Court of Canada issued its decision in the two cases finding in favor of Bell and Telus and their respective IPTV services, Bell Fibe TV and Telus Optik TV.
 Specifically, the Court found invalid each of the asserted claims of the four remaining patents involved in the case.
 In Canada, the prevailing party in patent litigation is entitled to reimbursement of certain of its costs and expenses.
-Accordingly, the Company accrued \$2.6 million for expense reimbursement in the third quarter of 2022.
+Accordingly, the Company paid \$2.6 million for expense reimbursement in the second quarter of 2023.
 On November 7, 2022, Adeia Media filed a notice of appeal with the Federal Court of Appeal of Canada appealing the decision of the Federal Court of Canada.
+On June 2, 2023, Adeia Media filed its opening memorandum of fact and law.
+The Bell and Telus memorandum of fact and law is due August 18, 2023.